trustedsec/SysmonCommunityGuide/install-and-configuration.md

 Configuration File Best Practices
 ---------------------------------

-It is important to track what a configuration does and keep a changelog, because of this it is recommended to add header to track basic information like changelog, version, sysmon version tested against ...etc.
+It is important to track what a configuration does and keep a changelog.
+For this reason, it is recommended to add headers to track basic information like changelog, version, sysmon version tested against, etc.

 ![](./media/image18.png)

-For RuleGroups, Rules and Filters Use comments to organize filters and also to provide information on what each filter is doing.
+For RuleGroups, Rules and Filters use comments to organize filters and to provide information on what each filter is doing.

 ![](./media/image19.png)

 Hash configurations that are deployed and keep a log of them for later verification.

+Hash configurations that are deployed and keep a log of them for later verification.
-On a system where the Sysmon service process consumes lots of CPU resources the number of filters and operators should be reviewed One thing to keep in mind when performing the review, the operators that use small percentage more CPU are:
+On a system where the Sysmon service process consumes a lot of CPU resources, the number of filters and operators should be reviewed.
+The operators that use slightly more CPU are:

 * contains